-Several laws allow legislators to demand the filing of "notes" giving information on some kinds of bills-or even require notes on all bills in some category.
+Several laws allow legislators to request the filing of "notes" providing information on some kinds of bills-or even require notes on all bills in some category.
 These notes attempt to project possible effects (usually financial) if a bill becomes law.
-The kinds of such "impact notes" that can be demanded (or are automatically required by law for some types of bills) are: fiscal, pension, judicial, state debt, correctional budget and impact, home rule, balanced budget, housing affordability, and state mandates.
+The kinds of such "impact notes" that may be requested (or are automatically required by law for some types of bills) are: fiscal, pension, judicial, state debt, correctional budget and impact, home rule, balanced budget, housing affordability, racial, and state mandates.
 The Legislative Synopsis and Digest entry on a bill may state that it is subject to one or more such note requirements.
 They are described below.